edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesidx: bytes [ int64 ] -> bytes

-    Indexes a set of bytes.

-    This results in a representable reference of the byte from the specified
-    index:
+    Accesses a byte at a given index from bytes:

     .. code-block:: edgeql-repl